 Downside: Need to jar and tap the entire machine to make grounds empty out completely into beaker.
 When new, the plastic bean container on top shifted out of the largest ground setting during grinding – to the release position – and stopped the grinding.
 Better to keep it at the second to last setting for coarser grounds.
 This didn’t happen again since.

 Application: Sits on the counter top for daily morning brew at home.
-Pout beans in top, push grind button, shake and tap.
+Pour beans in top, push grind button, shake and tap.

 Features: Stainless steel French press beauty brews 30 ounces of coffee.
 Double walled body keeps coffee hot while brewing.
 Smooth lines make it easy to clean.
 Ergonomic handle and contoured spout make pouring clean and effortless.
 The lid fits pretty deep below the rim of the jug, lessening spills.
 There’s a little arrow embossed on the top for easy reference to the pour opening.
 The press itself is wonderful.
 There’s a silicone rim around the filter that cleanly keeps the grounds down as it slides against the jug.
 The shaft is solid steel, and screws into the filter via a sturdy attachment.
 The metal filter screen is fine enough to make a clean, crunch-free brew, but somehow can be pressed with very little effort.

-Downside: Some water gets trapped under press screen, but tilting all the way gets it out.
-The brew is harsher than pour over and may not fit to your taste, but if you like a strong coffee flavor, this is way to go.
-Cleaning is quite inconvenient.
-There’s no way around it.
+Downside: Some coffee gets trapped under press screen when fully depressed, but tilting all the way gets it out.
+The brew is harsher than pour over, so if you like a strong coffee, this is way to go.
+Cleaning out coffee grounds is quite inconvenient.
+There’s no easy way around it.
 Let it cool down first, pulling up the lid just enough to be able to hang over the edge and expose the used grounds to the air.
 This makes it easier to scoop out the grounds later.
 I use a soft spatula.